BoxHeads.net – The Story

 The classic ‘box joint’ method of construction is utilised where possible.
 The method causes items to align squarely during assembly as well as providing greater surface contact for adhesives.
 This means no mechanical fasteners are required.

-The task of drawing items in CAD by hand takes a long time.
-I have written a program to automate the task.
+To streamline the drawing process a program was written to automate the task.
 The entry of size, joint pitch etc produces a CAD file that can include features such as handles.
 All parameters are configurable including many features that simplify the subsequent machining tasks.

 Selection of suitable, sustainably sourced plantation plywood is critical.
 In particular, I love using Queensland grown Hoop Pine.

-Often proprietary methods need to be developed.
+Most makers fail at the point where the box needs to be assembled.
+Ideally each side of the box will need to be clamped in two perpendicular direction simultaneously.
+Proprietary methods have been developed to solve this.
 The pitch of a box joint will change given an item’s dimensions.
 This means clamps used on one item may not be suitable for another.
 ‘BoxJaw’ is a clamping system that has been developed in-house.
-BoxJaw allows for each joint on all planes to be securely clamped at the same time.
+The solution allows for each joint on all planes to be securely clamped at the same time.
 There are two versions of the system.
 BoxJaw 2.2 can be reconfigured into any joint pitch and is mainly used for low volume work.
 BoxJaw 3.0 is made specifically for an item.
 It’s components can be drawn and machined with the item itself.
 BoxJaw 3.0 is typically used for high volume work.
 Both types of clamps can be reused on many items.

-The finishing of box joints can be challenging.
-A hand router with a modified base plate is often used.
-Large linisher sanders and random orbital sanders down to 240 grit obtain a surface ready for coating.
+Boxes are finished using a hand held router with a modified base plate.
+A large linisher sander rapidly levels the joints and random orbital sanding down to 240 grit obtain a surface ready for coating.

-Depending on the predicted severity of an item’s use, sometimes an epoxy fillet is applied to inside corners.
-This is a boatbuilding technique I learned whilst sailing.
-Where used, the wood should fail before the joint does, ensuring added safety for the user.
+Depending on the predicted severity of an item’s use, an epoxy fillet is applied to inside corners.
+This is a boat building technique when used, the wood should fail before the joint does, ensuring reliable performance and safety for the user.